-Rios also notes that if a company has a good an online presence, they likely care about their reputation.
-"Make sure they have an online presence, whether it’s Instagram, Facebook, or TikTok," he says.“Then, you know it's not a company that’s going to disappear.”
+Rios also notes that if a company has a good online presence, they likely care about their reputation.
+"Make sure they have an online presence, whether it’s Instagram, Facebook, or TikTok," he says.
+“Then you know it's not a company that’s going to disappear.”

 He also recommends getting multiple quotes and even going to see the painting team in action if it’s possible so that you can see what kind of quality work they’re doing.
 Do your research, pitch in beforehand if you can, and then enjoy your freshly painted and vibrant space.